 County’s I-95 Interchange Matanzas Woods Reclaim Water, 25 percent done: Contractor has installed approximately 1,000 ft. of reclaim water main total installed 5,000 ft. to date.

 Palm Harbor Parkway Roadway Extension, 6 percent done: Contractor working on submittals and coordinating utility work with FPL & ATT.

-Island Walk Shopping Center Phase 1, 90 percent done: Adjustments were made to the 12″ water main behind the Bealls building due to Stormwater conflicts with the 12″ water main.
-The existing manhole was cored and the first run of gravity main was installed near Starbucks entrance.
+Island Walk Shopping Center Phase 1, 91 percent done: The second run of gravity main was installed near Starbucks entrance.

-Shops at Pine Lakes Convenience Store, 95 percent done: Concrete form for the meter and backflow assemblies are in place.
+Shops at Pine Lakes Convenience Store, 96 percent done: Pump station start-up and testing completed.

 Old Kings Road Force Main – Master Pump Station, 10 percent done: Clearing crew on site removing trees.

 Road and Interstate Construction:

 Palm Coast Parkway: Expect heavy delays on Palm Coast Parkway From 7 p.m.
 Tuesday, Aug.
 18, to 5 a.m.
 Wednesday, Aug.
 19: Westbound traffic will be reduced to one lane on the I-95 bridge.
 These lane closures are required for street light pole installations.
 In addition, motorists and other travelers should expect intermittent eastbound and westbound nighttime lane closures on Palm Coast Parkway between Florida Park Drive and Cypress Point Parkway / Boulder Rock Drive from 7 p.m. until 7 a.m., Sunday through Friday until the completion of the project in December 2015.
 One lane eastbound and one lane westbound will remain open at all times.
 These lane closures are required for paving and traffic signal operations.